-Depositing unpublished copies or phonorecords with the U.S. Copyright Office for the purpose of registering a claim to copyright does not constitute publication.
+Depositing copies or phonorecords with the U.S. Copyright Office for the purpose of registering a claim to copyright does not constitute publication.
+However, if the Library of Congress subsequently selects those copies or phonorecords for its collections and provides unrestricted access to those materials, the work may be considered published.